WolframSegler/LTV_Economy/data/config/industry_config_doc.md

 ### Output-level fields (per commodity)

 * `baseProd`: Float.
 Acts as a scaler when `usesWorkers = true`.
 Represents daily production in units when used alongside InputsPerUnitOutput.
 The units inside InputsPerUnitOutput are multiplied with it.
 Default is always 1.
+* `target`: Float.
+Defines an upper limit for the stored amount of this commodity.
+When target > 0, production (or import) will scale to 0 once the stored quantity exceeds the target, effectively throttling output.
+A value ≤ 0 disables this limit.
 * `CCMoneyDist`: Map\<String, Float>.
 ConstantCapitalMoneyDistribution Defines **relative monetary allocation** for constant capital inputs (physical or abstract).
 Weights are normalized internally.
 Can be used with or without workers.
 Mutually exclusive with `InputsPerUnitOutput`.
 Can include abstract inputs.
 * `InputsPerUnitOutput`: Map\<String, Float>.
 Flat input amounts required per output unit.
 Scales with market/population if `scaleWithMarketSize = true`.
 Can include abstract inputs.
 * `ifMarketCondsAllFalse` / `ifMarketCondsAllTrue`: Lists of conditions affecting output; used to enable/disable production under specific market conditions.